EdgeLab-FHDO/Sliding-Window/HNA_Individual_Test_Case/README.md

 This files run SEHNS to test the E2EL obtained in each of the four cases of the border problem.
 Each case must be run individually and the scenario files adjusted accordinly.

+* Case 1: Both UE connect through the same PoA in normal execution.
+* Case 2: The UE connect through different PoA, before service migration.
+* Case 3: Both UE connect through the same PoA, but the edge node server is on a different PoA.
+* Case 4: The UE connect through different PoA, after service migration.

 ## Usage
 1. Configure AdvantEDGE for port mapping
 2. Configure the scenario.json file to set the initial position of the vehicles.